-When it comes to sea days, you either love 'em or hate 'em -- and, I'll admit, I'm a hater.
-While friends and colleagues wax poetic about languid afternoons in the spa or by the pool, I'm constantly flipping through the daily schedule, desperate for something -- anything -- to do until we reach the next port.
+When it comes to sea days, you either love 'em or hate 'em.
+While some might wax poetic about languid afternoons in the spa or by the pool, others are constantly flipping through the daily schedule, desperate for something -- anything -- to do until reaching the next port.
 Napkin folding?
-Done it.
 Beanbag toss?
-I've got no aim, but I'm game.
-Line-dancing?
-This Boston-born girl does a mean Achy Breaky Heart.
-It's all because I'm trying to keep myself from getting so bored that I start throwing my vacation dollars at Bingo cards.
+Line dancing?

 Want to start prepping for your sea day fun in advance?
 Here are our picks for the top 10 things to do on sea days.

 What's the quintessential activity onboard a cruise ship in the Caribbean?
 Sunbathing, of course!

 While every major cruise ship has the requisite pool, hot tub and rows of lounge chairs, some take pool time to new heights.
 Many Royal Caribbean ships sport surf pools, interactive water parks for kids and zero-entry pools for wading.
 Disney's pool decks -- with special pools for adults and little kids -- are encircled by water coaster rides or peppered with water slides.
 Carnival and Norwegian also compete on the water slide front, while Celebrity's Solstice-class ships go a more zen route with beautiful adults-only solariums that offer lap pools and retractable roofs.

 Planning to spend your day on the sun deck?
 Read about our favorite cruise ship sun decks.